VasuDevdrlg/simplequiz/README.md

-# simplequiz
+# SimpleQuiz
-It is a Simple quiz program loaded with 5 questions
+It is a Simple quiz program loaded with 5 quiz questions